xditya/BotStatus/ReadMe.md

 # BotStatus
 Updates your bot status in the message, every two hours.

-Heavily inspired by [this.](https://github.com/odysseusmax/bug-free-broccoli) (telethon version of that xD)
+Heavily inspired by [this.](https://github.com/odysseusmax/bug-free-broccoli) (this is the telethon version of that xD)